 For us, that means checking in and choosing seats online, and making use of valet parking at the airport so we can literally get out of the car, walk for 60 seconds, and dump our bags at check-in.
 At some airports we can pay a small fee for fast-track security to avoid standing in long lines.

-Expect your kids to pitch in – Flea’s always carried her own backpack with toys and snacks, and I dress her in airport friendly clothes – zip up hoodies, velcro trainers and thin layers are plane-friendly and won’t cause a long delay at the airport security scanner.
+Expect your kids to pitch in – Flea’s always carried her own backpack with toys and snacks, and I dress her in airport friendly clothes – zip up hoodies, velcro trainers.
+When it comes to clothes, thin layers are plane-friendly and won’t cause a long delay at the airport security scanner.
 We have light suitcases with wheels and Flea is 100 percent expected to take one case, while I wheel the other.

 5. Prepare for Lonely Nights